underthehai/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2b.
-The person specified does not exist.
+The friend specified does not exist.
     * 2b1.
 Wanderlust shows an error message.

       Use case ends.